w3c/Guide/bp.md

 not a checklist of required items in every proposal --meeting all the guidelines does not guarantee approval.
-The target audience includes the Team and Director when evaluating proposals to create new Working Groups or rechartering existing Working Groups to put new work in scope, working group Chairs when determining whether to publish First Public Working Drafts of specs that are in a group's chartered scope, and by Advisory Committee representatives when voting on charters and Proposed Recommendations.
+The target audience includes the Team and Director when evaluating proposals to create new Working Groups or rechartering existing Working Groups to put new work in scope, working group Chairs when determining whether to publish First Public Working Drafts of specs that are in a group's chartered scope, and by Advisory Committee representatives when reviewing charters and Proposed Recommendations.

 It tries to strike a balance between two classes of criteria:
 - "aspirational" considerations such as whether the spec addresses an un-met need or expands the potential of the Web